Mobile navigation

 Section 33 of The Deer (Scotland) Act 1996 requires that venison dealers in Scotland must be licensed.
 There is an application fee which must be paid at the time the application is made.

-It is an offence for any person to sell, offer or expose for sale venison unless he is a licensed venison dealer or is selling to or has purchased from a licensed venison dealer.
+It is an offence for any person to sell, offer or expose for sale, venison unless they are a licensed venison dealer or is selling to or has purchased from a licensed venison dealer.

 Licences are issued by the Council and are valid for three years.
 Licensed venison dealers must maintain records of purchases and receipts of venison which are open to inspection by Scottish Natural Heritage and any Police officer.